 Another critical factor that can impact how much you pay is the size.
-Yes, you want a Pomeranian, but are you specifically interested in a mini or teacup Pomeranian?
+The average price for a teacup Pomeranian can range from $700 to $2,500 from a breeder.
 Teacup breeds go for a premium due to demand, and breeders know this.
 The cost of a miniature Pomeranian will almost certainly be at the higher end of our suggest price range so keep that in mind when choosing your puppy.

 Time and Place